patrick-kidger/signatory/docs/pages/usage/installation.rst

 Older versions
 --------------
 Older versions of Signatory supported earlier versions of Python and PyTorch.
+It also included support for MacOS, but this has now been dropped as being difficult to maintain.

 The full list of available combinations can seen `on PyPI <https://pypi.org/project/signatory/#history>`__.